Sluicing: Islands in sluicing

-A biography of one of the Marx brothers will be published later this year, guess which.

-The first example is ungrammatical because the island prevents us from moving anything out of the subject constituent (shown in square brackets).
+The first example is ungrammatical because the island prevents us from moving anything out of the subject constituent.
 The second example is saved through sluicing as the island is sluiced and the meaning can be inferred from the context of the sentence, therefore maintaining the meaning and remaining grammatical.

 Multiple sluicing

 In some languages, sluicing can leave behind more than one wh-phrase (multiple remnant sluicing):